Skip to main content Link Search Menu Expand Document (external link)

 The Static Discipline

-This contract guarantees the behavior for each processing block in a system, so that a set of such interconnected devices may work properly (are able to pass and compute valid information at the end of the chain of connections).
-This is necessary so that the system has a predictable behavior.
+This contract guarantees the behaviour for each processing block in a system, so that a set of such interconnected devices may work properly (are able to pass and compute valid information at the end of the chain of connections).
+This is necessary so that the system has a predictable behaviour.

 However this doesn’t mean that the opposite is true.